Super Nintendo / Famicom Architecture

 Rendered Sprite layer.

-An area on memory called Object Attribute Memory (OAM) stores a table with references of up to 128 sprites with these properties [12]:
+A dedicated memory region called Object Attribute Memory (OAM) stores a table with references of up to 128 sprites, each with the following properties [17]:

-The S-PPU can draw up to 32 sprites per scanline, overflowing this will only make the S-PPU discard the ones with the lowest priority.
+The S-PPU can render up to 32 sprites per scanline; overflowing this will only make the S-PPU discard the ones with the lowest priority.

 Result